aws-quickstart/cdk-eks-blueprints/docs/addons/keda.md

 ## Configuration Options

-- `version`: Version fo the Helm Chart to be used to install Kubevious
+- `version`: Version fo the Helm Chart to be used to install Keda
 - `kedaOperatorName`: Name of the KEDA operator
-- `enableIRSA`: Specifies whether a service account should be created by by CDK with IRSA.
-If provided false, Service Account will be created by Keda without IRSA
 - `createServiceAccount`: Specifies whether a service account should be created by Keda.
 - `kedaServiceAccountName`: The name of the service account to use.
 If not set and create is true, a name is generated.
 - `podSecurityContextFsGroup`: PodSecurityContext holds pod-level security attributes and common container settings. fsGroup is a special supplemental group that applies to all containers in a pod.
-This is an optional attribute, exposed directly inorder to make KedaScalar workaroud - https://github.com/kedacore/keda/issues/837#issuecomment-789037326
+This is an optional attribute, exposed directly in order to make KedaScalar workaroud - https://github.com/kedacore/keda/issues/837#issuecomment-789037326
 - `securityContextRunAsUser`: SecurityContext holds security configuration that will be applied to a container. runAsUser is the UID to run the entrypoint of the container process.
-This is an optional attribute, exposed directly inorder to make KedaScalar workaroud - https://github.com/kedacore/keda/issues/837#issuecomment-789037326
+This is an optional attribute, exposed directly in order to make KedaScalar workaroud - https://github.com/kedacore/keda/issues/837#issuecomment-789037326
-- `securityContextRunAsGroup`: SecurityContext holds security configuration that will be applied to a container. rusAsGroup The GID to run the entrypoint of the container process.
-This is an optional attribute, exposed directly inorder to make KedaScalar workaroud - https://github.com/kedacore/keda/issues/837#issuecomment-789037326
+- `securityContextRunAsGroup`: SecurityContext holds security configuration that will be applied to a container. runAsGroup is the GID to run the entrypoint of the container process.
+This is an optional attribute, exposed directly in order to make KedaScalar workaroud - https://github.com/kedacore/keda/issues/837#issuecomment-789037326
+- `irsaRoles` - An array of Managed IAM Policies which Service Account needs for IRSA Eg: irsaRoles:["CloudWatchFullAccess","AmazonSQSFullAccess"].
+If not empty the Service Account will be created by the CDK with IAM Roles Mapped (IRSA).
+In case if its empty, Keda will create the Service Account with out IAM Roles
 - `values`: Arbitrary values to pass to the chart.
-Refer to the Kubevious [Helm Chart documentation](https://github.com/kubevious/helm) for additional details
+Refer to the Keda [Helm Chart documentation](https://github.com/kedacore/charts) for additional details

 ## Validation

-To validate that Kubevious is installed properly in the cluster, check that the Kubevious deployments, services and stateful sets are running.
+To validate that Keda is installed properly in the cluster, check that the Keda deployments, services and stateful sets are running.

 ```shell